AdrienCalmesnil/04-2022-MirrorVerse/README.md

   <img src="https://cdn.rawgit.com/neutralinojs/neutralinojs.github.io/b667f2c2/docs/nllogo.png" style="width:300px;"/>
 </div>

+Neutralinojs is a lightweight and portable desktop application development framework.
+It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
+Apps built with Neutralinojs can run on Linux, macOS, Windows, Web, and Chrome.
+Also, you can extend Neutralinojs with any programming language (via extensions IPC) and use Neutralinojs as a part of any source file (via child processes IPC).

 ### Setup the environment
+In this project, we are using the javascript library neutralino.js.
+It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
 First, `git clone` the project wherever you want in your computer `npm install` to install all the dependencies